-4. TEAS Total Score
+3. TEAS Total Score

 An applicant must test and meet the required minimum 60% or higher Total Score on the TEAS.
-This score will be used as part of the ranking process.
+This score will be added to your points for the ranking process.
+See page 8 for more TEAS info.

-5. Total Points for Ranking and Selection
+4. Total Points for Ranking and Selection